tommasocerruti/rowlang/README.md

 <div style="display: flex; align-items: flex-start;">
     <img src="logo.jpeg" alt="Project Logo" width="200" style="margin-right: 20px;" align="left"/>
     <div>
-        RowLang is an esoteric programming language designed for symbolic computation, inspired by the dynamics of rowing.
+        RowLang is an esoteric programming language designed for symbolic computation, inspired by the dynamics of rowing.<br>
         It offers a minimalistic syntax, combining memory manipulation with the metaphorical representation of rowing actions.<br>
-        RowLang programs are composed of commands, loops and stroke rate adjustments providing a unique programming experience.
+        RowLang programs are composed of commands, loops and stroke rate adjustments providing a unique programming experience.<br>
-        Its compiler is incredibly compact, just 4kB, and it is entirely written in C.
+        Its compiler is incredibly compact, just 4kB, and it is entirely written in C.<br>
     </div>
 </div>
 <br>